Gevaert-Lab/DIA-Report/README.md

 - `title`: title of the report
 - `subtitle`: subtitle
-- `author`: author nalme
+- `author`: author name
-- `description` :description of the experiments
+- `description` : description of the experiments
 - `input_file`: path of the DIA-NN report file
 - `design_file`: path of the experiment design file
 - `folder_prj`: path of the root output folder of the analysis